 Ever stood at the front of a lecture theatre for your class and thought, ‘I wonder where everyone is?’
-As you pull the microphone holder over your head and hit the record button, have you wondered about whether it might be about you?
+As you pull the microphone holder over your head and hit the record button, have you wondered whether it might be about you?
 Some recent research from an Australian law school suggests that you’re not imagining it.
 And maybe it isn’t about you.
 It might be more about the microphone around your neck.
 Recording affects lecture attendance, but they are listening.

 ‘If you record, they will not come … ‘

 Research published this year by six researchers at the University of Western Australia (UWA) confirms what, anecdotally, many law teachers already believed.
 Recorded lectures tend to encourage students to not show up.
-The multi-method study of undergraduate and postgraduate law students at UWA asked them directly about why they don’t attend lectures.
+The multi-method study of undergraduate and postgraduate law students at UWA asked them directly why they don’t attend lectures.
 The largest proportion of students responding to the survey selected ‘The lecture is recorded’ as their first-ranked answer.

 Audio recorded lectures are pretty standard.
 Even as an undergraduate law student, I used to collect the recording of a lecture on a cassette tape from closed reserve and listen to it.
 But digital recordings mean that law students can now pretty much access a recording of the audio anytime, anywhere.
 But the recording isn’t just the audio.
 It includes any visual material on the lecture theatre screen or a digital document projector.

-Universities promote lecture recording to improve the accessibility of material.
-And in most cases, where there is recording, its an ‘opt-out’ regime.
+Universities promote lecture recording to improve the accessibility of the material.
+And in most cases, where there is recording, it’s an ‘opt-out’ regime.
 In 2016, students at the University of Sydney criticised what they saw as USyd’s ‘loose’ policy on opting out of recordings.
 An inconsistent approach to recording was ‘failing to support students with disabilities, as well as those with work commitments and timetable clashes’.

 But the response from academics at USyd was similar to the reaction from academics overseas.
 According to some academics, recording affects lecture attendance and encourages students to skip class.